Skyward176/dialedIn/README.md

 will be grouped together when viewing.
 Eventually I'd even like to develop an algorithm for suggesting grind/dose adjustments based on certain flavor inputs, but I'll cross that bridge when I get there.

-Current Status:
+**Current Status:**

-Added User Registration functionality
+Working on everything related to user login and the User model.

 Current ToDo:
-Find or create a better bootstrap theme for this
+- Find or create a better bootstrap theme for this
-Add login page
+- Add login page
-Add admin page
+- Add admin page
-Create Extraction and Coffee models
+- Create Extraction and Coffee models